necccc/tessel-gpio-relay/README.md

 #### channels {Array}

-#### switchState {String} 'high|low'

-Some relays switch from default state when set to high value on the GPIO pins, and some are the opposite, they trigger switch state from default on the low value.

-For example the official Tessel relay modules switch from default off to on at a high pin value, while the SainSmart relay modules do this on the low state.

-To handle this, you can configure the module, to which value (high|low) to use for the ON state, which is always passed in the methods as a truthy value.

-### Usage
+This module supports multi-channel relays, more than the default 2 on the tessel relay module.

-You have to provide the pin addresses in an array for the Relay instance.
+You have to provide the pin addresses, to which the relay is connected in an array for the Relay instance.
 Numeric addresses starting from 1, examples:

 ```js